How To Organise A Great VIP Night For Customers

 Is it for a children's product or service?

-It needs to be for daytime if they're under 12, and a location that holds enough interest for parents or their guardians to attend.
+It needs to be during daytime if they're under 12, and be a location that holds enough interest for parents or their guardians to attend.

 You may need to find a venue that provides changing table facilities for babies, sufficient pram space and is child-friendly, meaning no stairs and no decks opening out onto water.
 Poolside spaces are off-limits too.